A Sound Correction

 On the village green, the cricketers paused mid-match.
 “That’s the church bell,” someone said.
 “Is it a wedding?”

 Mrs Gander cupped her ear.
-“I think I heard... a yelp?”
+“I think I heard... yelps?”

 People began to drift closer towards the tower.